Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: The TEAMS algorithm

-In the sense of repeatedly spawning descendants until success (or computational budget overrun), our new version resembles ``anticipated AMS'' \cite{Rolland2022collapse}.
+We highlight two connections between this new version of TEAMS and other existing algorithms.
+First, in the sense of repeatedly spawning descendants until success (or computational budget overrun), our new version resembles ``anticipated AMS'' \cite{Rolland2022collapse}.
 However, in another important sense, anticipated AMS still differs by splitting ancestors when $R_a(t)$ crosses a lower threshold than $s$, rather than at a fixed advance split time.
 This would not work on precipitation, which rises from zero to peak values more rapidly than ensemble members can diverge; hence, the TEAMS strategy of splitting a fixed time in advance.
+Second, with particular choices of culling schedule, TEAMS could resemble ensemble boosting with probability estimates as laid out in \citeA{BloinWibe2025estimating} and \citeA{Finkel2025boosting}.
+Ensemble boosting starts by immediately selecting ancestors exceeding an already-extreme threshold, such as the 0.9 quantile.
+In TEAMS, one could customize the culling schedule by changing $K$ as the level is raised, for example $K=0.95N$ for the first level and $K=1$ subsequently.
+One could furthermore halt the level-raising at a single level, and increase the population size to several times the initial $N$ (with proper re-weighting as in step 4a with each new descendant), and this would make TEAMS very much resemble ensemble boosting.
+We don't make such drastic modifications here, as there is some benefit to raising the level more modestly and giving the moderately extreme ancestors more chances to boost, but it is helpful to view these algorithms as existing on a continuum, related to the tradeoff between exploration and exploitation in optimization methods \cite{Rose2021reinforcement}.

-The advance split time (AST), $\delta$, is a crucial hyperparameter underlying TEAMS which must be chosen in a cheap and reliable way in order to scale TEAMS successfully to realistic GCMs.
+The AST, $\delta$, is a crucial hyperparameter underlying TEAMS which must be chosen in a cheap and reliable way in order to scale TEAMS successfully to realistic GCMs.
 In section \ref{sec:ensemble_spreading_rate}, we estimate the proposed AST from \citeA{Finkel2024bringing}, namely the time until a perturbed ensemble disperses to a fraction $3/8$ of its saturation dispersion, using a branching procedure.
-But first, we will present results from TEAMS across a range of ASTs to demonstrate its ability to sample extreme events in the GCM.
+But first, we will present results from TEAMS across a range of ASTs, and at two resolutions, to demonstrate its ability to sample extreme events in the GCM.